 But the Lil’ Buddy doesn’t go into a box, it goes on an open baffle and this is where this driver shines and outperforms my collection of full range drivers (Tangband W8-1808, Fostex 168Z and Betsy WOW – I’m looking at you!).

-The Lill’ Buddy sounds more neutral, more dynamic and more realistic than the above drivers (and I really like them!) on open baffle when mated with a good tweeter.
+The Lill’ Buddy sounds more neutral, more dynamic and more realistic than the above drivers, in my opinion, on open baffle when mated with a good tweeter.

 Which brings me to Pro Sound tweeters or Compression Drivers.
 I’ve purchased cheap and expensive ones and find they can both be good and bad.
 Why, because of the same reasons all Pro Sound drivers could sound good or bad – they are designed to play loudly but not all of them are designed for flat frequency response.